taslimisina/osr-ood-ad-methods/README.md

     |   scorer.py
 ```

-archs: model architectures e.g. WideResNet model
+archs: model architectures, e.g. WideResNet model

-criteria: evaluation criteria e.g. AUROC
+criteria: evaluation criteria, e.g. AUROC

-datasets: datasets used for inlier and outlier data e.g. CIFAR10/100
+datasets: datasets used for inlier and outlier data, e.g. CIFAR10/100

-ood_methods: OOD methods e.g. MSP
+ood_methods: OOD methods, e.g. MSP

-scorers: functions which scores the model's output for an ood method e.g. MSP scorer
+scorers: functions that score the model's output for an ood method, e.g. MSP scorer

-The python files in subfolders shown in the code structure above are interfaces which you can add a class which inherits them and override the methods.
+The python files in subfolders shown in the code structure above are interfaces for which you can add a class that inherits them and overrides their methods.
-For example, if you want to add an outlier dataset to run the benchmarks with, you can add a class in the *datasets* folder and inherit from the *Dataset* class in *dataset.py*.
+For example, if you want to add an outlier dataset to run the benchmarks with, you can add a class in the *datasets* folder and inherit the *Dataset* class in *dataset.py*.

 As this repo is for evaluation, for adding a method, please do not provide code for training and also do not commit model checkpoints as it makes the repo too big.
 Instead, please upload your pre-trained model on the internet and download and load the model in the code.